 Another tactic people object to is universal default.
 Let's say you're a responsible credit card user who never misses a payment and never goes over your limit.
 You get a letter in the mail telling you that due to a change in your credit score, the interest rate on your credit card is going up.
 Apparently, the bank told the credit card company you forgot about a car loan payment a few months back.
 "But, that has nothing to do with my credit card," you argue.
 However, according to the contract you entered, it does.
 If you are more than 30 days late with any payment, the credit card company has the right to increase your interest rate [source: Burt].

-Find out more about credit and debt with the great links on the next page.
+Find out more about credit and debt with the great links below.